barsoom/content_translator/README.md

 ### Configure your app and check that it works

+0. Configure the webhook url in WTI to something like `https://YOUR_APP_NAME.herokuapp.com/api/wti_webhook?token=the-auth-token-for-this-app`
 0. Configure the client app to sent content to this app
 0. Change something in your client app, see that it appears in WTI
 0. Translate something in WTI and see if the content is updated in your app